MailerLite vs ConvertKit vs Mailchimp: Best Email Marketing for Chronic Illness & Brain Fog (2025)

 When I first opened MailerLite, I had to double-check I was in the right place.
 For something that's supposed to be the "budget option," the interface was surprisingly clean and welcoming – like walking into a well-organized coffee shop instead of a cluttered office.

 Setting up my first campaign was genuinely easy.
-The drag-and-drop editor actually does what it promises (what a concept!), and the automation builder looks like real humans designed it.
-You know, the kind who actually send emails for a living.
+The drag-and-drop editor actually does what it promises (what a concept!), which matters when brain fog makes learning new interfaces feel impossible.

 The dashboard gives you what you need without overwhelming you with buttons you'll never use.
 Clean templates?
 Yes.
 Automation that makes sense?
 Also yes.
 It just... works.